 - All personal property will be taken from you and stored until you get discharged from jail.

 - They will allow you to use the telephone in order to call a member of your family, friend, or bondsman to arrange bail.

-- If they expect that you will make bail and be released quickly, you might be able to skip the jumpsuit and keep wearing your own clothes, otherwise you you will be given a jail issued jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be able to skip the jumpsuit and keep wearing your own clothes, otherwise you will be given a jail issued jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If so, please share your experience so others can benefit from your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that might help other people that get arrested to get through the procedure?

 Click here to tell about all about it

 Once bail has been posted, you will get discharged from jail.
 The discharge process will take between 30 minutes to many hours.
 In other words the quicker bail is posted, the quicker you will get out of jail.
 Also, it can depend on whether or not you’ve been given a bond amount or if a judge needs to determine the bail amount.
 For minor offenses, you will simply be booked and get released without having to post bail.
 When you have completed your jail sentence and are given a date of your release, you should expect to get released that morning.

 In the event there is a, or if you must report to start a sentence, it is recommended that you follow the rules and turn yourself in.
 In the case of an outstanding warrant, go to the jail, and tell the intake officer that you think there may be an outstanding arrest warrant out for you.
 A record check will be run, and if they find one, they will take you into custody and begin the intake process.
 If it is for a jail sentence, report to the jail on the date and time that the sentence order states.
 Be very careful that you are not late.
 Be sure to only bring allowed items when you go, like your driver’s license or even photo ID, any prescription medication you might take, as well as a copy of the sentencing order.